 These are the key components to include in a strategic plan:

-DRIs (directly responsible individuals): Who's responsible for these goals?
+- DRIs (directly responsible individuals): Who are the people responsible for these goals?

 Once you've created your strategic plan, it's time to determine the tactics you'll use to reach your goals.
 This is where the tactical plan comes into play.